Green Harbor Publications

 The house on the horizon has been identified by Gerd Behrens, so it is very likely that this is Capt.
 Adams' B-24.

 This image is not easily recognizable as a B-24.
 Can someone provide insight on this?
 Some think this is a B-17 tail rather than a wrecked B-24 cabin with the left wing pushed up vertically (as we suspect it is).
+Update: It has become clear that these images are of a B-17, though it is not known which one.

 This last image appears to be an Royal Air Force cap badge.
 It was discovered near the crash site.
 The question has been asked, how might it have gotten there?
 Can anyone help identify this?
 If you have any ideas about any of these photos, please send an e-mail to email@example.com.
+Update: This is an RAF enlisted man's cap badge.

 Images of the House Set on Fire by a Crashing B-24